ThinkDataEd/curriculum/docs/unit2/lesson9.md

 to roll a die one time.
 Instead, the function was built with 2 possible dice to choose from – die A and die B.

-12. Inform the students that one of the dice in the function is fair and the other has been created with **bias**.
-Bias is the act of favoring one outcome over another.
-They will attempt to determine which dice is the biased one by doing multiple simulations.
+12. Inform the students that one of the dice in the function is fair and the other is unfair.
+A die is unfair if it favors one outcome over another.
+They will attempt to determine which dice is the unfair one by doing multiple simulations.

     **Note to Teacher:** Many simulations require multiple functions, or code, to perform.
 This is where RScripts are helpful.
 An RScript can be used to test code, write notes, and let us easily execute